Angluca/axe/README.md

 ./install.sh
 ```

-If you already have an axe binary (recommended - download from release v0.0.5), the build process is simply:
+If you already have an axe binary (Windows users can download the .zip from GitHub releases), the build process is simply:

 ```bash
 git clone https://github.com/axelang/axe.git